 He neither shuffles, deals, or plays.

 15. The Morning Post commentaries and the late 1794 “Bridget” poems shed light on the dynamic and interconnected nature of theatrical, socio-political, and economic concerns in the Romantic period.
-They also reveal the likelihood that Robinson wrote for The Morning Post prior to 1795 as a means to advertise and set the tone for her drama.
-Further, they provide a clue as to why the “Lady Gamblers” felt so compelled to sabotage Nobody both during and before its debut.
-Robinson’s comedy, we find, was not meant simply to generate laughs but to transform public opinion and, even more threateningly, to challenge social hierarchies.
+They also suggest the possibility that Robinson wrote for The Morning Post prior to 1795 as a means to advertise, set the tone for, and defend her drama.
+Further, they provide a clue as to why the “Lady Gamblers” may have felt compelled to sabotage Nobody both during and before its debut.
+Robinson’s comedy, we find, was not meant simply to generate laughs but to transform public opinion.

 16. Two weeks before the curtain rose on Nobody, The Morning Post optimistically proposed that dramatic comedy could prove “beneficial to Society” when “the preposterous manners of high life” and “Fashionable Folly” are “checked by the pen of fair and unoffending satire.”
 While Robinson certainly intended this outcome for her play, it was a goal it failed to achieve.
 In the weeks following its condemnation, The Morning Post contained the following entry: “If certain persons, in high life, are allowed to damn every piece that aims to correct their follies, the Stage will cease to be the mirror of the times, and vice will triumph over public opinion.”
 In the next issue, the paper goes so far as to suggest that if drama cannot affect a change in social behavior, perhaps graphic artistry can: “Why don’t the Caricaturists make a subject from a Faro Table, where an assemblage of Furies nightly afford ample scope for the pencil?
 Such an instance of just ridicule would be very acceptable to the world.”
 As we shall see, that is precisely what happened.